Dick Van Dyke: Health

-Van Dyke is sober after struggling with alcoholism for years, and he checked in to a hospital for three weeks in 1972 to be treated for his addiction.
+Van Dyke is sober after struggling with alcoholism for years, and he checked into a hospital for three weeks in 1972 to be treated for his addiction.
 Van Dyke was a heavy smoker for most of his adult life.
 In a January 2013 interview with the London Daily Telegraph, he said he had been using Nicorette gum for the past decade.
-In April 2013, Van Dyke revealed that for seven years he had been experiencing symptoms of a neurological disorder, in which he felt a pounding in his head whenever he lay down, but despite his undergoing tests, no diagnosis had been made.
+In April 2013, Van Dyke revealed that for seven years he had been experiencing symptoms of a neurological disorder, in which he felt a pounding in his head whenever he lay down.
+Despite his undergoing tests, no diagnosis had been made.
 He had to cancel scheduled appearances owing to fatigue from lack of sleep because of the medical condition.
-In May 2013, he tweeted that it seemed his titanium dental implants may be responsible.
+In May 2013, Van Dyke tweeted that it seemed his titanium dental implants might have been responsible.

-Acting credits
+In June 2025, Van Dyke was scheduled to attend a comedy event in Malibu, however had to cancel his appearance due to an undisclosed illness.

-Awards and honors
+Acting credits and accolades

-Van Dyke has received various awards, including a Grammy Award, four Primetime Emmy Awards, and a Tony Award.
+Van Dyke has received various awards, including a Grammy Award, six Emmy Awards, and a Tony Award.
 In 1961 he won the Tony Award for Best Featured Actor in a Musical for his performance in Bye Bye Birdie.
 In 1964 he won a Grammy Award for Best Children's Album for Mary Poppins.
 Nominated for 10 Primetime Emmy Awards, Van Dyke received four awards for his work on The Dick Van Dyke Show and Van Dyke and Company.

+In 1998, Van Dyke was honored by the Walt Disney Company with their Disney Legends award.
+He became the oldest living Disney Legend following the death of Glynis Johns in 2024.
 In 2013, Van Dyke received the Screen Actors Guild Life Achievement Award.
-In 2021, he was honored with the Kennedy Center Honors, where he was given tribute by Julie Andrews, Steve Martin, Chita Rivera, Bryan Cranston and Lin-Manuel Miranda.
+In 2021, he was honored with the Kennedy Center Honors, where he was given tribute by Julie Andrews, Steve Martin, Chita Rivera, Bryan Cranston, and Lin-Manuel Miranda.
 Laura Osnes sang "Jolly Holiday", and Derek Hough performed "Step in Time" both from Mary Poppins (1964).
 Together Hough and Osnes performed "Put on a Happy Face" from Bye Bye Birdie.
 Aaron Tveit sang "Chitty Chitty Bang Bang" with Pentatonix.